 VGM at ANL eBusiness will control and verify the data entered to limit the risk of rejections.
 It verifies the declared weights are compatible with the tare weight and allowed weight.
 The process also verifies the match between the booking number and containers.

-- Mass VGM entry mode via an Excel file upload
+- Mass VGM entry mode via an Excel file upload or individual entry mode via an online form.

 - Pre-fill forms for shippers with booking / BL numbers, associated container numbers and tare.